 You do not have to be caught with drugs in your possession to face drug trafficking charges.
 A conspiracy to traffic drugs involves planning or coordinating the sale, distribution, or transportation of illegal substances.
 Law enforcement agencies often use surveillance, wiretaps, and informants to build cases against individuals involved in drug trafficking networks.

-Being charged with drug trafficking can be overwhelming.
+Being charged with drug trafficking in Columbia, South Carolina can be overwhelming.
 Understanding the legal process can help you prepare for what lies ahead.
-Having experienced criminal defense lawyers by your side can make a significant difference in the outcome of your case.
+Having experienced drug defense lawyers by your side can make you aware of your legal options and make a significant difference in the outcome of your case.

 Investigation and Arrest